What is a Swash?

 No, the control arm cannot be adjusted.
 The Swash 100 EcoSeat only comes in one size, elongated.
 However, if you have a toilet with a length of at least 20.4” from the front of the tank to the front edge of the toilet bowl, the bidet should fit on your toilet.
 More information on EcoSeat Toilet Fit can be found HERE.

 What colors are available for the Swash?

-The Swash 300 is only available in white.
+The entire Swash series is available in white.
+The Swash 1000 and 1400 are also available in biscuit.
 If you are looking to match your new Swash with an existing toilet, our color recommendations for American Standard, Kohler, and Toto toilets are as follows: